United States v. Wong Kim Ark: Wong Kim Ark

-In November 1894, Wong sailed to China for another temporary visit, to rejoin his wife at his family's village in Taishan, Guangdong.
+In November 1894, Wong sailed to China for another temporary visit to his family in Taishan.
 He met his oldest son for the first time, and his second son was conceived.
-But when he returned in August 1895 by SS Coptic, he was detained at the Port of San Francisco by the Collector of Customs, who denied him permission to enter the country, arguing that Wong was not a U.S. citizen despite his having been born in the U.S., but was instead a Chinese subject because his parents were Chinese.
+But when he returned in August 1895 on the SS Coptic, he was detained at the Port of San Francisco by the Collector of Customs, who denied him permission to enter the country, arguing that Wong was not a U.S. citizen despite his having been born in the U.S., but was instead a Chinese subject because his parents were Chinese.
 Wong was confined for five months on steamships off the coast of San Francisco while his case was being tried.
+He was eventually freed on $250 bail and continued to work as a cook while living in a rented room in San Francisco as the case progressed.

 Lower Courts

 According to Salyer, the San Francisco attorney George Collins had tried to persuade the federal Justice Department to bring a Chinese birthright citizenship case before the Supreme Court.
 An article by Collins was published in the May/June 1895 American Law Review, criticizing the Look Tin Sing ruling by Judge Field and the federal government's unwillingness to challenge it, and advocating the international law view of jus sanguinis citizenship.
 Eventually, Collins was able to convince U.S. Attorney Henry Foote, who "searched for a viable test case and settled on Wong Kim Ark".

 An 1894 notarized statement by witnesses attesting to the identity of Wong Kim Ark.
 A photograph of Wong is affixed to the statement.

 With the assistance of legal representation by the Chinese Consolidated Benevolent Association, Wong Kim Ark challenged the refusal to recognize his birth claim to U.S. citizenship, and a petition for a writ of habeas corpus was filed on his behalf in federal district court.

 The arguments presented before District Judge William W. Morrow centered on which of two competing interpretations of the phrase subject to the jurisdiction thereof in the Citizenship Clause should govern a situation involving a child born in the United States to alien parents.

 The U.S. government claimed that subject to the jurisdiction thereof meant "to be subject to the political jurisdiction of the United States"—an interpretation, based on international law, which would exclude parents and their children who owed allegiance to another country via the principle of jus sanguinis (citizenship inherited from a parent).
 They argued that Wong's claim to U.S. citizenship was ruled out by the Supreme Court's interpretation of jurisdiction in its 1873 Slaughterhouse Cases ruling.
 The question of the citizenship status of U.S.-born children of alien parents had, up to this time, never been decided by the Supreme Court leading Judge Morrow to decide that the remark about the citizenship clause in Slaughterhouse was obiter dictum.
 The government also cited a similar statement in Elk v.
 Wilkins, but the judge was not convinced by this argument either.